Shared vs Managed WordPress Hosting

 7. Customizations and control

-• Managed WordPress hosting: Might have restrictions on some plugins or tools for optimal performance and security.
+- Managed WordPress hosting: Some plugins or tools might be restricted for optimal performance and security.

 8. Usage